- 1 Contributing

 Empty AutoSave file on start-up: You will be prompted to empty the AutoSave file on startup.

-Delimiter between each block: You can insert a separator between each block of text that is saved.
+Delimiter between each text block: The selected separator will be inserted between each block of text that is saved.

 AutoSave file location: Enter a valid location to store the AutoSave text file, or click the “/” button to select one.